AgileVentures/av-static-website/source/blog_articles/2017-12-01-av-ecosystem-review-more-wso-cleanup.html.markdown

 I also opened a [GitHub issue](https://github.com/vcr/vcr/issues/672) to also mention the idea of some sort of automated tool to delete old cache files.

 Annoyingly I'm almost out of time this morning, and I wanted to see if I could fix the `local_time` update that dependabot was suggesting, as well as cleaning out the cruft in the Cucumber logs.
 I was also thinking that the ultra slow cukes needed to be worked on.
-Hmmm, leave `local_time` to next week I guess ... urgh, and I left a hanging PR to update some of the slack channels that get pinged ...
+Hmmm, leave `local_time` to next week I guess ... urgh, and I left a hanging PR to update some of the Slack channels that get pinged ...